 I remember one artist using the number pad to select brush opacity.
 I think it was Dave Rapoza.
 Switching between different opacities while drawing.
 It sounds super hard technique and even time-consuming.
 But then again, it worked for him and even seemed rather fast and all.
 Dave’s art is awesome.
 Just as a side note.

 So it is up to you how you set-up your working space.
 Decide what things you want to do in what way.

 Windows & Adobe Photoshop specific settings

-This prevents the loading circle coming up when you start to draw.
+This prevents the loading circle from coming up when you start to draw.

 Search Windows – write Flicks (your drawing tablet has to be turned on)

 I have the following settings and have found out that this worked for me and prevented the circle coming up.
 You can’t truly use Photoshop as drawing software if these settings are not done.

 As we all know.
 Any new driver update to your drawing tablet or OS system update may break up your current settings.
 Something changed in the OS level and one day your settings might not work anymore.
 That is one reason I hate driver updates.